-Bridge approach sections shall be constructed as shown in the contract documents.
-All approach pavement reinforcing steel shall be epoxy coated.
+Bridge approach sections, reinforced paved shoulders, and full-width reinforcement for pavements shall be constructed as shown in the contract documents.
+All reinforcing shall be epoxy coated in accordance with Article 4151.03, except that cut or sheared ends need not be recoated.
 Clear distance from face of concrete to near reinforcing steel shall be 2 inches (50 mm), unless otherwise noted in the contract documents.
-The Bridge Approach Section shall be Class C Concrete, with coarse aggregate durability in accordance with Article 4115.04.
+Class C concrete shall be used with coarse aggregate durability in accordance with Article 4115.04.